stencila/cli/README.md

 These tasks are implemented in [`sibyl.sh`](sibyl.sh) and can be run at the command line: e.g `sibyl launch github://stencila/test`

 The [`server`](server/server.js) provides a web interface to `sibyl launch`.
 Start it with `npm start` and then open browser at [`http://localhost:3000`](http://localhost:3000).
-When you provide the server with a bundle address (e.g. `github://stencila/test`) it will launch a container based on that bundle, echoing progress to the browser.
+When you provide the server with a bundle address (e.g. `http://localhost:3000/github://stencila/test`) it will launch a container based on that bundle, echoing progress to the browser.
 Then, once the container has been built and started, the browser is redirected to the bundle's "main" document running inside the container.

-##### Standard containers

-Sibyl's *standard* container images are intended to be comprehesive environments for scientific computing.
+### Containers

+For each bundle Sibyl creates a Docker container.
+All bundle containers are based off one of Sibyl's standard container images.
+Those images have Stencila packages for [Node.js](https://github.com/stencila/node), [Python](https://github.com/stencila/python) and [R](https://github.com/stencila/r) as well as a large number of system libraries and packages for scientific computing.
 They aim to provide a computing environment that meets the needs of 95% of Stencila documents.
-We intend to build and publish daily versions of these images.
+We intend to build and publish daily versions of these base images.
 The [`images`](images) folder contains Dockerfiles that define how each stream is built.
 Currently there is only one *stream* of standard images: `alpha`.

-##### Custom containers

-In addition to standard containers, `sibyl build` allows for the easy creating of custom containers.
-One use case for custom containers is where the author wishes to specify how the container is to be build by provding one or more of:

-- `Dockerfile`
+You can further customize the container by specifying one or more requirements files in your bundle:

 - `requirements.txt` for specifying a Python version and/or package versions
 - `r-requires.txt` for specifying a R version and/or package versions
 - `package.json` for specifying a Node.js version and/or package versions
+- `Dockerfile`for completely customizing the container (but must use a Stencila image as a base e.g. `FROM stencila/alpha`)

 The other use case for custom containers is where users want a container that is as close as possible to their local environment.
+It is not currently implemented, but we're planning on adding this "make a container like my local environment" functionality.
 The Stencila packages for R, Python and Node.js provide a `environ` function which produce a description of the language runtime and the installed package versions.
-For example, in R, the command `stencila:::envrion()` produces a JSON like this:
+For example, in R, the command `stencila:::envrion()` produces the JSON below which could be used to build a container with the right versions of R and R packages.

 ```json
 {